77 Mac Room 202C

 651-696-6411 (Research Analyst)

-Course evaluation forms are once again available through the Institutional Research Office.
+Course evaluation forms are available through the Serie Center for Scholarship and Teaching.
 As in the past, use of this form is completely voluntary.

-Place Your Order: If you would like to use the IDEA forms, you must contact Cheryl Browne in the Institutional Research Office by Tuesday, November 11 with your choice of which form to use and in which courses you will use them.
+Place Your Order: If you would like to use the IDEA forms, you must contact Marga Miller in the Serie Center for Scholarship and Teaching by Monday, April 6 with your choice of which form to use and in which courses you will use them.

-Return the Forms by the Last Day of Classes: In order to send reports to you in a timely manner, forms received by the Registrar by the last day of classes will have reports available in early January.
+Return the Forms by the Last Day of Classes: In order to send reports to you in a timely manner, forms received by the Registrar by the last day of classes will have reports available by the end of May.
 The IDEA Center requires ten business days to generate reports in addition to the time required at Macalester for sorting and shipping.
-Results for evaluations received after the last day of classes will be sent out in late January or early February.
+Results for evaluations received after the last day of classes will be sent out sometime in July.

 What are the benefits of using the IDEA forms?

 The IDEA forms allow for more sophisticated and helpful feedback for instructors.
 Rather than emphasizing the instructor's teaching techniques or personality, the IDEA system focuses on student learning and the methods used to facilitate it.
 The system solicits students' feedback on their own learning progress, effort, and motivation, as well as their perceptions of the instructor's use of 20 instructional strategies and teaching methods.
 In addition, the IDEA system solicits information from instructors regarding their overall goals, and highlights these for them in the analysis and report.
 The IDEA survey forms are the product of years of research and have been extensively tested for reliability and validity.